Our Product Manifesto: Why We Wrote It and What It Means

 That’s what a good operating system does.
 It makes the right choices feel natural.

 I’m sharing this publicly because I think more teams should do this work.
-Not copy our manifesto (yours will be different), but do the hard work of articulating what actually matters.
+Not copy our manifesto (yours should be different), but do the hard work of articulating what actually matters.
+Without shared principles, you’ll drown in process, politics, and misalignment.

 Keep it simple.
 Make it real.
 Use it every day.